 The Wyoming project will focus on using dedicated short-range communications (DSRC), for collision warnings and automated distress signals to provide information to drivers and emergency responders.
 It will be unique in that it will include weather data into the alerts it sends out to drivers, who will view the information on a tablet.
 I-80 highway is a major trucking route for up to 8,000 freight vehicles per day working for trucking companies in 45 states.

-“This is not just a Wyoming issue,” said Ali Ragan, a project manager for the Wyoming Department of Transportation, at a recent South by Southwest panel in Austin, Texas.
+“This is not just a Wyoming issue,” said Ali Ragan, a project manager for the connected vehicle test at the Wyoming Department of Transportation, at a recent South by Southwest panel in Austin, Texas.
 “This isn’t even a western United States issue.
 It really impacts drivers from all over the country.”

-Wyoming officials will install 75 roadside units along the highway to collect information from the 400 commercial trucks, snow plows, and other vehicles in the pilot.
-The project uses fewer vehicles than other pilots, but the technologies that officials are already using to improve safety give it a running start.
+Wyoming officials will install 75 roadside units along the highway that will collect information from commercial trucks, snow plows, and other vehicles equipped with on-board units.
+The number of cars is much smaller than other pilots, but the technologies that Wyoming officials are already using to improve safety give it a running start.

-The pilot cars in Wyoming will support safety features like forward collision warning and distress signals for emergency responders.
-When a truck’s airbag goes off, for example, the on-board unit will send a distress signal to a roadside unit.
-If none are close by, then the truck will throw the message to a passing truck, which will toss the message into the next roadside unit.
+The cars in the pilot will support forward collision warning, as well as distress signals to drivers and emergency responders.
+When a truck’s airbag goes off, for example, the wireless hardware would send a distress signal to a roadside unit.
+If a roadside unit is out of range, then the car throws the message to cars driving in the other direction, which will throw it to the next closest roadside unit.

 It remains to be seen how useful the pilot program will be and officials have expressed worries in their application documents that the small scale of the tests could spoil the pilot.
 In Wyoming, transportation officials will place the roadside units, which have a 1,000-foot range, where there is power access and where the most crashes happen, the Wyoming Dept. of Transportation’s Ragan said.